esztihorvath/eszti_projects/README.md

-Some project from the university.
+Some projects from the university.